 Marc V. Shaw

-Marc V. Shaw was appointed by The Board of Trustees of The City University of New York as Senior Vice Chancellor for Budget, Finance and Fiscal Policy in January 2010.
-Mr. Shaw is responsible for overseeing and managing the finances of CUNY’s 23 Colleges and Professional Schools and the University’s central administration, including its investment portfolio.
+From 2010 to 2014 Mr. Shaw served as Senior Vice Chancellor for Budget, Finance and Fiscal Policy, and was responsible for overseeing and managing the finances of CUNY's 23 Colleges and Professional Schools and the University's central administration, including its investment portfolio.
 He was also a CUNY Trustee from 2002 to 2010.

 In 2009, he served as a Senior Advisor to Governor David Paterson.
 Prior to that, he was Executive Vice President for Strategic Planning at Extell Development Company, from 2006 to 2008.